Macro

 A falling hires-to-job-postings ratio can have many reasons.
 The most obvious one is a labor shortage that results in companies having trouble finding adequate talent to fill their openings.
 As a result, job postings get taken down and re-posted without being filled.
 Another reason may be an increase in economic uncertainty, which results in a slowdown in hiring efforts while the job postings remain active.
 A more cynical interpretation is that online job postings are cheap and are kept open without a true hiring intention.

 Looking at the industries with the biggest decreases in hire-to-job-postings ratio, we see the industries with known labor shortages including Education, Construction, and Healthcare are on the list.
 However, industries like Management and Finance also make an appearance.
-They aren't prone to labor shortage issues, suggesting some of the latter factors may be contributing to the decreasing hires-to-job-postings ratio.
+Neither faces structural talent shortages, which points toward a different explanation: job postings kept live without genuine hiring intent.

 Sign up for our newsletter